Justin Trudeau May Have Accidentally Banned Black Rifle Coffee In Assault Weapon Prohibition

 As reported by Fox Business, Black Rifle Coffee Company (BRCC) was founded by Evan Hafer, who also serves as its CEO.
 A former U.S. Army Green Beret and CIA contractor, Hafer made a commitment three years ago to hire 10,000 veterans at BRCC.

-According to Hafer, veterans are “unparalleled” in their sacrifice, selflessness, resilience, and adaptability, which is why he believed they would be an asset for his business.
+According to Hafer, veterans are “unparalleled” in their sacrifice, selflessness, resilience, and adaptability, which is why he believes they are an asset for his business.

 Trudeau’s recent order immediately banned the sale, import, or transport of assault-style weapons in Canada, Global News reported.
 The legislation includes a two-year amnesty period for current owners of the guns, and the prime minister claims that a buyback program is on the way.